openalloc/SwiftTabler/README.md

 * [SwiftSeriesResampler](https://github.com/openalloc/SwiftSeriesResampler) - transform a series of coordinate values into a new series with uniform intervals
 * [SwiftSimpleTree](https://github.com/openalloc/SwiftSimpleTree) - a nested data structure that’s flexible and easy to use

-And commercial apps using this library (by the same author):
+And open source apps using this library (by the same author):

-* [FlowAllocator](https://flowallocator.app/FlowAllocator/index.html) - portfolio rebalancing tool for macOS
+* [FlowAllocator](https://openalloc.github.io/FlowAllocator/index.html) - portfolio rebalancing tool for macOS
-* [FlowWorth](https://flowallocator.app/FlowWorth/index.html) - a new portfolio performance and valuation tracking tool for macOS
+* [FlowWorth](https://openalloc.github.io/FlowWorth/index.html) - a new portfolio performance and valuation tracking tool for macOS

 ## License

-Copyright 2022 FlowAllocator LLC
+Copyright 2021, 2022 OpenAlloc LLC

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at